p3nt4/PowerShdll/README.md

-rundll32 PowerShdll,main -f <path>       Run the script passed as argument rundll32 PowerShdll,main -w      Start an interactive console in a new window rundll32 PowerShdll,main -i      Start an interactive console in this console If you do not have an interractive console, use -n to avoid crashes on ouput
+rundll32 PowerShdll,main -f <path>       Run the script passed as argument rundll32 PowerShdll,main -w      Start an interactive console in a new window rundll32 PowerShdll,main -i      Start an interactive console in this console If you do not have an interractive console, use -n to avoid crashes on output
 ```

 ## exe mode